 Common Still life painting that was popular in the 17th century Dutch and Flemish often contained hidden allegories such as the Christian Passion, Resurrection or the transience of things in life.
 They were little paintings with big ideas.
-The paintings during this time that concerned themselves with life, death and transient events between were often referred to as “Vanitas” paintings.
-Not in the sense of vainness or conceit; “Vanitas” often a Latin term used to describe a notion of evanescence of earthly possessions and the life linked to the work.
+Some of the paintings during this time that concerned themselves with life, death and transient events between were often referred to as “Vanitas” paintings.
+Not in the sense of vainness or conceit; “vanitas” a Latin term used to describe a notion of evanescence of earthly possessions and the life linked to the work.
 The meanings in these paintings were conveyed by the use of objects, mostly familiar and everyday items and were given a symbolic connotation.

 As a whole, the work represents visual metaphors that emerge from the examination of common objects and how they relate to an “intimate” human condition.
 Mine mostly.
 They are metaphors for identity, self-preservation, and mortality.
 By focusing on insignificant objects I feel they often illustrate significance to more grand ideas.
 Their significance pertains to our addiction to possessions and our obsession with self-preservation.
 Most of the objects have personal and deep sentimental feelings attached to them.
-In the end, the works are painted notes to myself about objects that get caught up in my daily routines and the only way I can read the note is to paint it.
+In the end, the works are painted notes to myself about objects within my daily routines and the only way I can read that note is to paint it.